neogeny/late/README.md

-# late
+# Late
 Late binding for Python default arguments

 ## What is it?

-**late** provides decorators and functions to work around the issues that early binding of default values produces in Python.
+**Late** provides decorators and functions to work around the issues that early binding of default values produces in Python.

 This is not intuitive for newcomers to Python, but it's something that everyone learns quickly: